A List of Berries That Will Blow Your Mind

 • Tayberries (a cross between blackberries and raspberries)

-Poisonous Berries
+Poisonous Berries That Aren't Edible

 Botanical classifications aside, there are some berries that are poisonous.
-Below is a list of berries that range from mildly poisonous (causing gastric upset) to extremely poisonous (they can kill you.)
+Below is a list of berries that range from mildly poisonous (causing gastric upset) to extremely poisonous (they can kill you).

 • Holly berries - hard, bright red berries, that grow on a holly plant